Tribler/py-ipv8/doc/reference/serialization.rst

 Custom serialization per message
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you only want to use custom seralization for (part of) a single overlay message, you can use ``VariablePayload`` field modification (this also works for dataclass payloads).
+If you only want to use custom serialization for (part of) a single overlay message, you can use ``VariablePayload`` field modification (this also works for dataclass payloads).
 This method involves implementing the methods ``fix_pack_<your field name>`` and ``fix_unpack_<your field name>`` for the fields of your message that use custom serialization.
 Check out the following example: